ellenforbes/RTEToolbox/README.md

 High Priority: Needs Work - is in unpackaged, but not clean code

 ### 5. Create Design Fields - Edit Required
-inc. calculate xy calc mount ratio
-Medium Priority: Incompletee
+inc. calculate xy calc mount ratio, calc luminaire type field from fixture type Medium Priority: Incompletee

+### 0. Search for Duplicate IDs - Low Priority
+New Tool, would search for duplicate pole ID's in the same street name.
+Also a general duplicate tool to search for duplicates in RTE ID - dev this first.

 ### Stand Alone - Calculate Coordinates in WGS 84 - Working Happy